TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/README.md

 Trying to install the modified windows 7 atmel_devices_cdc.inf driver as described here: [**Windows 7 and XP Serial Port Drivers**](https://www.raspberrypi.org/forums/viewtopic.php?f=146&t=300053), is also unsuccessful as the driver is unsigned.

 [**Another solution is presented here**](https://picockpit.com/raspberry-pi/raspberry-pi-pico-and-micropython-on-windows/), by creating a generic serial driver using the [**Akeo Zadig USB Tool**](https://zadig.akeo.ie/).
 This installs the Pico as a generic USB serial CDC device.
-As shown below, its use is a simple two step procedure: Plug in the Pico, then use the toll to select the Board CDC (Interface 0) and the USB Serial (CDC) in the other field, and lastly install the driver:
+As shown below, its use is a simple two step procedure: Plug in the Pico, then select the Board CDC (Interface 0) and the USB Serial (CDC) in the other field, and lastly install the driver:
 <br>
 <p align="left">
 <img src="images/image5a.jpg" width="400" />